VirgilSecurity/demo-iotkit-nix/README.md

 - **Step 6.
 Sign and publish new TrustList**.

-Now, you can emulate process of creating and publishing new TrustList to Virgil Cloud.
+Now, you can emulate the process of creating and publishing new TrustList to Virgil Cloud.
 Demo uses [Virgil Trust Provisioner](https://github.com/VirgilSecurity/virgil-iotkit/tree/release/v0.1.0-alpha/tools/virgil-trust-provisioner) utility under the hood for this purpose.
 After you generate a new TrustList it will be distributed to all IoT devices.

 After the new TrustList is successfully uploaded to the Virgil Cloud, IoT device gets information about new TrustList.
 Then TrustList is downloaded, verified using integrated crypto library and updated on all devices.